-This post comes from chapter 8 of MaritzCX’s new book, Customer Experience is Your Business.
-Download the free ebook here.
+This blog was originally posted on the CX Cafe’ Blog.
+This post comes from chapter 8 of the book, Customer Experience is Your Business.

 Today, the coffee shop is an iconic gathering place.
 From the moment you walk in, the aroma of the coffee surrounds you.
 The environment in the store is calm, relaxing and inviting.
 The store invites you to stay and relax for long periods, and many people stay to study, work, check their e-mail, update their social media account, surf the web, or share some time with friends.
 The servers are not called servers; they are “baristas,” adding to the sense that you are doing more than just grabbing an ordinary cup of coffee.
 Each cup is prepared individually and the customer’s name is written on the cup to personalize the experience.

 In other words, the product is not the focal point; rather, the focal point is the experience that the company delivers.

 Successfully delivering a good customer experience requires a comprehensive orchestration of a great many things.
 One of the most essential to the backbone of your CX program is a thorough understanding of the customer and his or her experience with your brand, people, product and service — a process popularly known as customer journey mapping.